mike99mac/zlma/README.md

 To install zlma, perform the following steps.

 ## Update your system
-To uUpdate your system, perform the following:
+To update your system, perform the following steps:

   - For Debian-based:
     ```